Bali’s Jatiluwih rice terraces and ten interesting things about rice!

 Jatiluwih rice terraces are located in Bali’s central hills, some 20 km to the north-west of Ubud.
 There’s no public transport to Jatiluwih and the best option is to get there under your own steam – by bicycle or motorbike or, better still, hire a car and driver – so you have plenty of time not just to admire the views from the road above the fields but to walk through them.
 To access the rice terrace area, you have to pay an entrance fee at Jatiluwih which is 15,000 Indonesian rupiah per person (75p or $1.20).

 Rice field bonus shot: Bet you never thought you’d see a photograph of us like this did you?
+If you want to know the story behind this photo, which involved us being the stars in a professionally-made promotional video for a tourism project on Bali, then you can do so by clicking here.

 Join our mailing list to receive regular (but not too regular!) updates from the road less travelled.